Kavi Mailing List Manager Help

 Responds by sending you an email asking you to confirm the subscription request.
 You must send a reply from this same email address before a subscription will be added.
 This prevents others from subscribing you via email without your permission.

-This request will add you as a regular subscriber, so you will receive each message sent to the list as a separate email.
+This request adds you as a regular subscriber, so you receive each message sent to the list as a separate email.
 If you would rather receive messages in digest form, see Subscribe to digest.

 If you want to subscribe under a different email address, see Subscribe alternate address.